ycrumeyrolle/FeatureFlipper/readme.md

 By default, FeatureFlipper provides ```ConfigurationFeatureProvider``` and ```PerRoleFeatureProvider```.

-See [Extending the configuration reading](https://github.com/ycrumeyrolle/FeatureFlipper/wiki/Extending-the-configuration-reading) for more details.
+See [Extending the features provider](https://github.com/ycrumeyrolle/FeatureFlipper/wiki/Extending-the-features-provider) for more details.

 ##Creates your custom ```IConfigurationReader```